WT Interview with Micah Truman and Katey Houston of Return Home.

 WT: How come, Alice, it seems to be only you saying Canada can create a bigger, better carbon sink through the agricultural lands; why is no one else saying this in Sask?
 Do the bands ask why you are on their phone?

-Alice Davis: We have six recreational lakes in our watershed, and 16 First Nations residing all along the basin.
+Davis: I know you don’t live here, but we have six recreational lakes in our watershed, and 16 First Nations residing all along the basin.
 They feel that their good fishing and swimming experience in these lakes has been lost.
-We have a lot of advocacy groups, they advocate against illegal drainage, for wetland retention, on why do we have algae in October?
-We have so much awareness of the water issues here, any project that helps alleviate the stress on our water will have all these advocates on side.
+We have a lot of advocacy groups, that advocate against illegal drainage, for wetland retention, why do we have algae in October?
+We have so much awareness of the water issues here, any project that helps alleviate the stress on our water will have all these advocates onside.
 To reach the level of commitment for this fund, I really don’t think we will have a problem here.
 All of our stakeholders want a better environment.

-Alice Davis: We will ask them to please get on board with agriculture as a carbon sink, making this a key climate change initiative.
-Invest the time, finances, and people to do something with our ag land.
+Davis: Could you please get on board with agriculture as a carbon sink, making this a key climate change initiative.
+Invest the time, finances and people to do something with our ag land.
 I know they will say they have done this, but they haven’t included the watershed stewards in any of their plans and we have not seen the results that we could be seeing.

-We are going to apply for the Agriculture Climate Solutions grant, we are going to get the producers on side, make our let’s-do-better list, getting the Universities to work with the watershed stewards and stakeholders to sink carbon in our ag land.
+We are going to apply for the Agriculture Climate Solutions grant, we are going to get the producers onside, make our let’s-do-better list, and getting the Universities to work with the watershed stewards and stakeholders to sink carbon in our ag land.

-WT: Alice, you are a local hero here advocating for water, is there any other group we should be talking to, anything else we can do to help?
+WT: Alice, you are a local hero here advocating for water, we will interview the IPCC and Climate critics, is there anything, or other groups we should be talking to, anything else we can do to help?

 WT: Thanks Alice, thank you for your time.